shanev/shanev.me/content/about.md

   {{< hackcss-cell class="-7of12" >}}
     <p>
-    I'm a software engineer / entrepreneur on a mission to build products and services that are more decentralized and egalitarian.
+    I'm a software engineer / entrepreneur on a mission to build products and services that are more decentralized and equitable.
     </p>
     <p>
     Most recently, I led the engineering team at {{< external href="https://beta.trustory.io/" text="TruStory" />}}, a social app built on a proof-of-stake blockchain with {{< external href="https://cosmos.network/" text="Cosmos SDK" />}}.